symfony-cmf/routing-bundle/README.md

 will be used to handle the request, to avoid hardcoding controller names into your route documents.

-The minimum configuration required to load the doctrine router is to have ``enabled: true`` in your config.yml (without this, the doctrine router service will not be loaded at all and you can use the chain router with your own routers):
+The minimum configuration required to load the dynamic router is to have ``enabled: true`` in your config.yml (without this, the dynamic router service will not be loaded at all and you can use the chain router with your own routers):

     symfony_cmf_routing_extra:
-        doctrine:
+        dynamic:
             enabled: true

 ### PHPCR-ODM repository service